FAQs – Work Comp

 I didn’t know about a particular law or rule or order.
 Am I excused?

 All parties are required to comply with the laws, rules, and orders of LIRAB.
-Ignorance of such laws, rules, and orders shall not be accepted as an excuse by LIRAB.
+Ignorance of such laws, rules, and orders is not an excuse .

 How should I dress for appearances at LIRAB?